manipta/BirthdayTune/README.md

 ![image](https://user-images.githubusercontent.com/72307020/188279813-1e1900e1-cf84-4928-86a7-89b0a6a4632f.png)

-implementing above notes with a proper delay in between buzzer sounds gives me this birthday tune.
+implementing the above notes with a proper delay between buzzer sounds gives me this birthday tune.

 ```
 void loop()